GhostofGoes/getmac/README.md

 - `getmac.getmac.DEBUG`: integer value that controls debugging output.
 The higher the value, the more output you get.
 - `getmac.getmac.PORT`: UDP port used to populate the ARP/NDP table (see the documentation of the `network_request` argument in `get_mac_address()` for details)
 - `getmac.getmac.OVERRIDE_PLATFORM`: Override the platform detection with the given value (e.g. `"linux"`, `"windows"`, `"freebsd"`, etc.').
 Any values returned by `platform.system()` are valid.
 - `getmac.getmac.FORCE_METHOD`: Force a specific method to be used, e.g. 'IpNeighborShow'.
 This will be used regardless of it's method type or platform compatibility, and `Method.test()` will NOT be checked!
+The list of available methods is in `getmac.getmac.METHODS`.

 ## Features
 - Pure-Python (no compiled C-extensions required!)